 So there you have it: an end-to-end explanation of what happens after you find your tenant.
 There’s definitely a lot to remember, but whilst it’s great for our landlords to understand the lettings process, they can rest easy knowing they don’t need to know it all – because we do!

-If you’d like us to take care of your paperwork, contact us today to discuss our comprehensive Rent on Time plan.
-We’ll find you a tenant, guarantee your rent and sort the legal stuff for just £89 (inc VAT).
+If you’d like us to take care of your paperwork, contact us today to discuss our Complete plan.
+We’ll find you a tenant, guarantee your rent and sort the legal stuff for just £99 (inc VAT).
 Speak with a member of our friendly team today on 0333 577 888 or visit our website for more information.